microsoft/MixedRealityToolkit-Unity/Documentation/MixedRealityConfigurationGuide.md

 ## Gestures Configuration

-Gestures are a system specific implementation allowing you to assign Input Actions to the various "Gesture" input methods provided by various SDK's (e.g. HoloLens).
+Gestures are a system specific implementation allowing you to assign Input Actions to the various "Gesture" input methods provided by various SDKs (e.g. HoloLens).

 > Note, the current implementation is for the HoloLens only and will be enhanced for other systems as they are added to the Toolkit in the future (no dates yet).